 This isn’t a simple toss in the trash situation.
 Discarding pills is a matter of safety: Many medicines are unsafe if taken by the wrong person.
 Medications that have passed the expiration date can also be dangerous.

-The Federal Drug Administration (FDA) provides specific guidelines to dispose prescriptions safely.
+The Federal Drug Administration (FDA) provides specific guidelines to dispose of prescriptions safely.

-Take old, unused, or expired prescriptions out of the bottle and throw them away.
-It’s best to mix them with icky garbage such as coffee grounds, cat litter, or compost.
-This helps prevent others from getting into those pills.
+Take old, unused, or expired prescriptions out of the bottle.
+Place them all together without the original packaging and take them to your nearest pharmacy.
+This helps prevent others from getting into pills.
 (Every year, more than 60,000 kids go to the emergency room because they took medicine that wasn’t theirs.)

 Experts have mixed feelings about flushing prescriptions down the toilet.
 Some question it due to trace amounts of drug residues found in surface water.
-Groups including the FDA and the Environmental Protection Agency (EPA) have closely monitored this issue and so far have not reported any apparent safety or environmental issues.
+Groups including the FDA and the Environmental Protection Agency (EPA) have closely monitored this issue.

 The simple rule of thumb?
 Only flush medications if the label or your doctor says it’s safe.
 (Here’s a list of meds that can take a trip down the toilet.)